 Meeting of the Members.
 A Meeting of the Members occurs when the meeting is properly noticed, and a quorum of the members are in attendance.
 The agenda for a meeting shall be set by the Chair.
 Any other member may request the inclusion of items on the agenda at any time including during the meeting.

 Meeting of the Leadership.
 A meeting of the Leadership occurs when scheduled by the Executive Director or Chair.
-Actions at the meetings of the Leadership are limited to those within the scope of action of the leadership and/or the officers of the AAC.
+Actions at the meetings of the Leadership are limited to those within the scope of action of the leadership and/or the officers of Team USA AC.
 The agenda for a meeting shall be set by the Chair.
-Any other member of Leadership may request the inclusion of items on the agenda at any time, including during the meeting.
+Any member of Leadership may request the inclusion of items on the agenda at any time, including during the meeting.

 Annual Meeting of the Members.
 There shall be an Annual Meeting of the Members held each year during the Olympic and Paralympic Assembly.